Active Time: 20 minutes | Total Time: 1 hour 40 minutes | Serves 28 cookies

 In a small skillet, melt the butter over medium heat.

-In a second medium bowl, whisk together the cocoa powder, brown sugar, and granulated sugar.
+In a second medium bowl, whisk together the brown sugar and granulated sugar.
 Add the melted butter and whisk together.
 Whisk in the eggs one at time until well combined.
-Stir in the peppermint extract and chocolate chips.
-Add the flour mixture and fold in until just combined.
-Do not over mix.
+Whisk in the peppermint extract.
+Add the flour mixture and stir to combine.
+Stir in the chocolate chips.
 Chill the dough for at least 1 hour.

 Heat the oven (with the oven rack in the middle) to 350°F. Line two rimmed sheet pans with parchment paper.

 Put the confectioners’ sugar into a medium bowl.
-Using a measuring tablespoon, scoop out a level spoonful of the dough into the palm of your hand and roll into a ball (the dough will be sticky).
+Using a measuring tablespoon, scoop out a level spoonful of the dough into the palm of your hand and roll into a ball (the dough will be sticky - damp hands help).
 Add to the confectioner’s sugar and roll it around to coat.
 Place on the prepared pan.
 Repeat, spacing the cookies about 2 inches apart; 12 cookies per pan.
 Bake the cookies one sheet pan at a time until puffed, 10 minutes (you want them to be a little under done).

-Place the sheet pan on a wire cooling rack and let the cookies cool in the pan for 10 minutes, then transfer to the rack to cool.
+Let the cookies cool in the pan for a few minutes, then transfer them to a wire cooling rack to cool.

 This recipe was printed from: